Bjorn-Borg/store_front/README.md

 ### Version control

 This project is version controled in github and should follow the standard master > development > branching pattern.
-New updates to the project should go through pull requests, should be test covered, should not break any tests, and should comply with the performance threshold.
-Linter on every commit.
+New updates to the project should go through pull requests, and every commit should be test covered, comply with linter, should not break any tests, and should comply with the performance threshold.

 ### Git hooks